Equilibrium of Data Markets with Externality: Model

-Observe that seller set $\gamma$ can be represented as a $k$ bit string, with bit $i$ signifying whether seller $\ell_i$ is included or not.
-Then for two seller sets $\gamma^m$ and $\gamma^n$, define $D_h(\gamma^m, \gamma^n)$ as the normalized Hamming distance (range is $[0, \dots, 1]$, in increments of $\frac{1}{k}$) between the two, counting the number of sellers in which these sets differ.
-If two seller sets are thus close in hamming distance, they consist of roughly the same sellers, and it is natural to assume that they have similar utility for a buyer.
-We make use of this \emph{closeness} relationship in section \ref{section:learned_valuations} and formally define it there.

-\paragraph{\textbf{Game and Solution Concept:}} We model buyers in the data market as playing a simultaneous-move game with the goal of maximizing their expected utility.
+\paragraph{\textbf{Game and Solution Concept:}} We model buyers in the data market as playing a simultaneous-move game to maximize their expected utility.
 We note that agent $i$'s utility, and thus her best response, doesn't depend on any other agent's net gain $G_j(\cdot)$, which may be beneficial.
 We are primarily interested in analyzing the pure-strategy Nash equilibrium of this game under externality and transaction costs.
 Beyond the existence of such equilibria, we also aim to compare the social welfare at equilibrium to the optimal social welfare possible.
-Common notions for comparison include \emph{price of anarchy} and \emph{price of stability}, the ratio of the optimal social welfare to the welfare of the worst and best equilibrium respectively \citep{nisan2007algorithmic, koutsoupias1999worst, schulz2003performance}.
-The former captures the worst-case scenario, and the latter the best-case.
-However, these are both multiplicative measures that make them unamenable to additive notions of regret that are common in the online analysis we do in section \ref{section:learned_valuations}.
-As such, we define comparable additive notions called \emph{welfare regret at equilibrium (WRaE)} to characterize the societal cost of self-interested behavior in games. \begin{definition}[WRaE] Let $S^* = \argmax_{S}{\sum_{i}{\bar{u}_i(S)}}$ be the optimal strategy with respect to social welfare and let $\mathcal{S}^e$ be the set of all equilibrium strategies.
-We define the worst-case \textbf{welfare regret at equilibrium} (WRaE) for our game as: $sw(S^*) - \min_{S \in \mathcal{S}^e}sw(S)$.
-Similarly, we define the best-case WRaE as: $sw(S^*) - \max_{S \in \mathcal{S}^e}sw(S)$.
-When a game has a unique equilibrium, best-case and worst-case WRaE coincide and we simply use WRaE. \end{definition}
+A common notion for comparison is the \emph{price of stability}, the ratio of the optimal social welfare to the welfare of the best equilibrium \citep{nisan2007algorithmic, schulz2003performance}.
+However, this is a multiplicative metric and thus unamenable to additive notions of regret that are common in the online analysis we do in section \ref{section:learned_valuations}.
+As such, we define a comparable additive notion called \emph{welfare regret at equilibrium (WRaE)} to characterize the societal cost of self-interested behavior in games. \begin{definition}[WRaE] Let $S^* = \argmax_{S}{\sum_{i}{\bar{u}_i(S)}}$ be the optimal strategy with respect to social welfare and let $\mathcal{S}^q$ be the set of all equilibrium strategies.
+We define the \textbf{welfare regret at equilibrium} (WRaE) for our game as: $sw(S^*) - \max_{S \in \mathcal{S}^q}sw(S)$. \end{definition}